SuperCuber/dotter/README.md

 # File target locations can be overridden in local.toml
 # This can be for example useful for applications which read from a diferent
 #  location depending on the platform.
-# Disabling files is possible by setting them to the special value `false`.
+# Disabling files is possible by setting them to the special value "".
 [i3.files]
 Xinitrc = "~/.my_Xinitrc"
-polybar = false
+polybar = ""

 # Actually, I want the font size on this screen to be a bit bigger.
 # Any variables defined in local.toml override variables in global.toml.